nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Use case: F02 - Delete a friend**

 **Guarantees**
-* An existing friend in Amigos whose name matches the user input will be deleted.
+* An existing friend in Amigos will be deleted only if the name input matches that of an existing friend in Amigos.

 **MSS**